 To pick up where we left off, our brain had created the supersign of the thing then stored it in the memory.
 We also learned that a supersign contains the objective and subjective parts which are respectively perceived and conceived .
 The supersign of the thing is the first and rock-bottom MEANING that our brain has created .
 So […]

 Supersign is the first cognitive group of information.
 It’s extremely important to distinguish between things and their supersign in mind.
 A thing and its supersign are even more different than you and your image in a mirror.
 The supersign of the thing lives rather independently.
 The thing might perish but its supersign would exist in mind; on the other […]

 so far, we’ve spent four lessons on the reaction which hasn’t been executed and we’ve been experiencing the thing for a tiny fraction of a second.
-Since we know nothing about either the thing or our ability, therefore the level of our confidence is 0 , by default, we’d pick the flight reaction .
+Since we know nothing about either the thing or our ability, thus the confidence level is 0 , by default, we’d pick the flight reaction .

 To pick up where we left off, we perceived the thing, its sign was created and stored in the memory, then we felt the fear which was about to trigger either the fight or flight response regarding our confidence level.